Earring findings are nothing new, but they have evolved over the years. Read on to explore different types of earring findings for jewelry making.

 Kidney wires – are made from wire shaped like a kidney with a hook that latches the finding together.
-Kidney wires are inexpensive and more secure since they rarely push out of a piercing.
+Kidney wires are an inexpensive type of earring findings and more secure since they rarely push out of a piercing.
 Current variations include larger wires that hang lower from the ear.

 Hinged Ear Findings

 Leverbacks – are a premium earring findings.
 These findings have a hinge backing that securely snap into place behind the ear lobe.

 Ear harp – shaped like a harp, these findings consist of a post and hinge backing that snaps in place for a secure hold.

 Wire Hoops – these lightweight and inexpensive hoops are ideal for beading or wirework additions.
 Wire hoops usually have one end flattened and pierced so the hook end can latch into the hole.
 Or, they may have a circular loop at one end to receive the bent latch hook.
 Wire hoops come in all shapes and sizes.

 Hinged Hoops – are a more expensive, premium type of earring findings.
 These earrings have a hinge that securely latches it into place.
 Hinged hoops are often made with hollow tubing or solid castings.
 The larger surface area on the hoops allows for more ornate patterns, shapes and designs.

 Endless Hoops – are primarily made from hollow tubing.
 The top arch is a finer gauge wire that goes through the lobe and then inserts into the open end of the tubing to create an “endless” loop shape.